ZacharyTraul/Pwn-Rev/MetaCTF20PrecisionMatching.md

 # Precision Matching
-For this challenge we are given:
-- An in-browser YARA implementation that runs our rules against a list of binary files, only some of which we want to flag as malware.
-- One of the binaries that we need to mark as malware.
-- Information saying that the author of the malware used the following:
-a) dynamic imports for their calls to CreateRemoteThread
-b) Visual Studio 2019
+## Prompt
+YARA describes itself as a pattern matching swiss knife for malware researchers.
+I like to think of it though as a precision strike weapon (without the explosion part of course) for seeking out malware based on a configurable, very specific set of characteristics.
+In addition, it's quite helpful for identifying related samples built by the same malware author.

+We recently uncovered a malware author using a) dynamic imports for their calls to CreateRemoteThread, and b) Visual Studio 2019.
+Here's the one sample we've managed to recover so far.
+We'd like you to visit our YARA Rule Making Studio and craft a rule to match only these characteristics - no false positives!

 ## What is this YARA stuff?
 After a quick google search, I ended up at the [documentation](http://https://yara.readthedocs.io/en/stable/writingrules.html "documentation").
 Apparently it is a tool that is used to write rules against which files are checked to see if they are potentially malicious.
 Here is a basic example that returns true if a file is a PNG (or at least contains the header somewhere in it) :
 ```
 rule rule_name
 {